NanoFerreira/SWE_MainProject_Team1/!README.md

 ## User Interface Design

-* Click [here](https://marvelapp.com/prototype/34176hi6) Click here to explore the user interface of our application.
+* Click [here](https://marvelapp.com/prototype/34176hi6) to explore the user interface of our application.